 Eight nights are spent in tents in public “front country” campgrounds where we have pre-assigned campsites with neighbors and campground hosts nearby, running potable water, and private outhouses or flushing toilets.

-Three nights are spent in tents in wilderness “back country” areas where we will purify our water before drinking and learn and practice basic Leave No Trace camping skills such as how to select a campsite, how to go to the bathroom, and how to keep clean outdoors.
+Three nights are spent in tents in wilderness “backcountry” areas where we will purify our water before drinking and learn to practice basic Leave No Trace camping skills such as how to select a campsite, how to go to the bathroom, and how to keep clean outdoors.

 Why Choose This Trip

 Yellowstone Country is where Alpengirl began, and on our home turf we really have the insider's perspective on all the best activities and locations!
 This trip is a perfect introduction to the outdoors for campers of all experience levels.
 We pack a ton of fun activities into a short period of time and are constantly on the move, allowing campers to get a real sense of what an adventurous outdoor lifestyle is like.
 Limited to 12 campers in the group.